 In 1896, Johnson began to study law in Thomas Ledwith’s law office in Jacksonville, Florida.
 In 1898, Ledwith considered Johnson ready to take the Florida bar exam.
-After a grueling two hour exam, Johnson was given a pass and admitted to the bar.
-One examiner expressed his anguish by bolting from the room and stating “Well, I can’t forget he’s a nigger; and I’ll be damned if I’ll stay here to see him admitted.”
+After a grueling two-hour exam, Johnson was given a pass and admitted to the bar.
+One examiner expressed his anguish by bolting from the room and stating, “Well, I can’t forget he’s a nigger; and I’ll be damned if I’ll stay here to see him admitted.”
 In 1898, Johnson became one of only a handful of black attorneys in the state.

-Rosamond and James migrated to New York in 1902 and soon were earning over twelve thousand dollars a year by selling their songs to Broadway performers.
+Rosamond and James migrated to New York in 1902 and were soon earning over twelve thousand dollars a year by selling their songs to Broadway performers.
 Upon a return trip to Florida in 1900, the brothers were asked to write a celebratory song in honor of Abraham Lincoln’s birthday.
-The product, a poem set to music, became “Lift Every Voice and Sing,” now known as the Negro National Anthem.
+The product, a poem set to music, became “Lift Every Voice and Sing,” now known as the Black National Anthem.

 In 1916, Johnson became Field Secretary for the NAACP and dramatically increased NAACP membership and the number of branches.
-In 1917 he organized the famous “Silent March” down 5th Avenue to protest racial violence and lynching.
+In 1917, he organized the famous “Silent March” down 5th Avenue to protest racial violence and lynching.
 The march, which numbered approximately ten thousand participants, was the largest protest organized by African Americans to that point.
 Johnson’s participation in the campaign against lynching continued for the next two decades.

 Although he was a nationally recognized civil rights leader, Johnson continued to write and critique poetry in a column for the New York Age.
 His “Poetry Corner” column, published in 1922 as The Book of American Negro Poetry, became an important contribution to the emerging Harlem Renaissance particularly because of its inclusion of Claude McKay’s “If We Must Die.”
 Johnson’s other Harlem Renaissance contributions included The Book of American Negro Spirituals (1925), God’s Trombones (1927), and Seven Negro Sermons in Verse (1927).

-In 1930 Johnson published Black Manhattan, a Social History of Black New York, and three years later (in 1933) his autobiography, Along This Way, appeared.
+In 1930, Johnson published Black Manhattan, a Social History of Black New York, and three years later (in 1933) his autobiography, Along This Way, appeared.